MARXdown/MARXdown.github.io/documentation.md

 * * *

-Karl Marx's vision of the social consequences of modern industrial development has had controversial and far-reaching effects in global politics and thought.
+ Marx's vision of the social consequences of modern industrial development has had controversial and far-reaching effects in global politics and thought.
 Your annotations on MARXdown can provide readers with an accessible online space for ongoing engagement with Marx's radical critique.

 * **Step 1**: [Sign up for a free hypothes.is account by clicking here](https://web.hypothes.is/start/)